 NICOLE BUONOCORE PORTER

-Nicole Buonocore Porter is a Professor of Law at the University of Toledo College of Law, where she teaches employment discrimination, disability law, and feminist legal theory.
+Nicole Buonocore Porter is a Professor of Law and the Associate Dean for Faculty Research and Development at the University of Toledo College of Law, where she teaches employment discrimination, disability law, and feminist legal theory.
 Her research focuses on the employment rights of women and people with disabilities.
-She is the Executive Editor for the harassment and retaliation chapters for the premier employment discrimination law treatise, Lindemann & Grossman, Employment Discrimination Law.
+She is a co-author of the forthcoming tenth edition of a leading employment discrimination casebook, Employment Discrimination Law: Cases and Materials Equality in the Workplace, published by West Academic, and an Executive Editor for the harassment and retaliation chapters of the premier employment discrimination law treatise, Lindemann & Grossman, Employment Discrimination Law.
 Before teaching, she practiced management side employment law and conducted numerous anti-harassment training programs.

 Nicole.Porter2@utoledo.edu // http://www.utoledo.edu/law/faculty/fulltime/porter.html